January 31, 2017

 I work with a lot of teams and help them to adopt Agile thinking and methods.
-While I am pretty passionate about Agile and many of the team members are as well, I work with many team members who are afraid of Agile.
-The suggest that they ‘go agile’ is threatening.
+While I am pretty passionate about Agile and many of the team members I work with are as well, there are others who I work with who are afraid of Agile.
+To tell them the organization is ‘going agile’ is threatening.

 Why would people fear Agile if it is such a great thing?
-Perhaps it isn’t viewed as such a great thing by everyone.
-Here are some reasons why they might fear agile, Scrum and the idea of ‘going Agile’.
+Perhaps agile isn’t viewed as such a great thing by everyone.
+Here are some reasons why they might fear agile, Scrum or the idea of ‘going Agile’.

-In his 2005 book Change or Die: The Three Keys to Change at Work and in Life, Alan Deutschman describes a study in which 90% of the heart transplant patients who were faced with lifestyle change or certain death chose death rather than change.
+In his 2005 book Change or Die: The Three Keys to Change at Work and in Life, Alan Deutschman describes a study of heart transplant patients.
+These are patients who were receiving a new heart because their old one failed.
+Amazingly when given a choice to either change their lifestyle to be more healthy or face death, 90% did not make the choice to change their lifestyle!

 We even suck at small changes such as keeping our New Year’s resolutions.
-Barely half of us sustain our resolutions beyond the month of January!
+A whopping 80% of us fail to sustain our New Year’s resolutions beyond the month of January!

-Change in an Agile Transformation is massive!
-Ironically, the people who are pushing the change are generally not the ones who are most impacted by it!
+Change in an Agile Transformation is massive.
+Ironically, the people who are pushing the change are generally not the ones who are most impacted by it.
 They are trying to get others to change and adopt a new way of working.
 (This includes Agile Transformation coaches like myself!)
+That can also cause resistance to change because no one wants to be changed by someone else.

 Some people feel that Agile is used against them.
 They believe it is really just a way for organizations to get more work out of their employees.
 There are several discussions online on Dark Scrum and Weaponizing Agile; using Agile Methods to actually abuse rather than empower employees.
 See my recent article on Bad Scrum.

-Unfortunately, she heard it but chose not to embrace the team’s right to self-organize.
-This manager continues to make decisions for the team, meddle in team dynamics, and try to control everything that happens on the team.
+Unfortunately, the development manager heard it but chose not to empower the team to self-organize.
+This manager continues to make decisions for the team, meddle in team dynamics, and try to control everything that happened on the team.

 Most agile frameworks espouse transparency as a key value.
-During any type of Agile Transformation, this transparency may be new and unsettling.
-It can be most difficult for the team members who may feel exposed or vulnerable, especially in the beginning.
+During any type of Agile Transformation, this transparency to the work being done may be new and unsettling.
+It can be most difficult for team members who may feel exposed or vulnerable, especially in the beginning.
 Agile teams put it all out there.

 The team’s work for the sprint is clearly identified on the task board.
 Every day they get up in front of their team and share what they are working on and their progress (or lack of progress).
 Everything is out in the open.